DNSCrypt/encrypted-dns-server/README.md

 ## Protocols

-The proxy aims at supporting the following protocols:
+The proxy supports the following protocols:

 - [DNSCrypt v2](https://github.com/DNSCrypt/dnscrypt-protocol/blob/master/DNSCRYPT-V2-PROTOCOL.txt)
 - [Anonymized DNSCrypt](https://github.com/DNSCrypt/dnscrypt-protocol/blob/master/ANONYMIZED-DNSCRYPT.txt)
-- DNS-over-HTTP (DoH)
+- DNS-over-HTTP (DoH) forwarding

 All of these can be served simultaneously, on the same port (usually port 443).
 The proxy automatically detects what protocol is being used by each client.